Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Numerical Results

+In this subsection, we calculated the Onsager phase factor $\gamma$ under the interaction-induced QSH \tb{insulating phase} using Eq. (\ref{Eq:PhaseFactor}) and discuss the consistency with experimental results \cite{Kawasugi}.
+It has been reported by Shubnikov-de Haas oscillation measurements that the Onsager phase factor $\gamma$ clearly switches $1/2$ to zero at the hydrostatic pressure $P=0.5$GPa at which the insulating phase of $\alpha$-(BETS)$_2$I$_3$ vanishes in the entire $T$-region \cite{Kawasugi}.
+This result suggests that electron correlation effects cannot be negligible in $\alpha$-(BETS)$_2$I$_3$ similar to $\alpha$-(ET)$_2$I$_3$ under hydrostatic pressure \cite{TanakaOgata, Ishikawa, Beyer, Liu, Ohki2019,Kobayashi2013, HirataNat2016, Matsuno2017, Matsuno2018, HirataScience, Ohki2020}.
+In this subsection, we considered the $P$-dependence as the change in $V'$ associated with the change in $P$ and calculate $V'$-dependence of $\gamma$ at low-$T$ to explain the experimental results.
+Throughout this subsection, $T = 1\times10^{-4}$, $U=0.5$, and $V=0.1$ to investigate the contribution of the interaction-induced QSH \tb{insulating phase} to $\gamma$.

-The $V'$-dependence of the absolute value of the Onsager phase factor $|\gamma|$ at $V = 0.1$ is plotted in Fig. \ref{Fig:PhaseFactor}.
-Here, $V'^D$ is determined as the value at which $|\gamma|$ without SOC becomes $0.25$.
-The value of $|\gamma|$ becomes zero as $V'$ decreases, and increases to $0.5$ when $V'$ is sufficiently large. \editage{ This behavior is consistent with previously reported experimental results \cite{Kawasugi} in which the phase factor changes from $0.5$ to zero as the pressure $P$ decreases, where the $P$-dependence can be considered as the change in $V'$ associated with the change in $P$. $|\gamma|$ does not become zero even when the system is in the TMI phase because of the following. } The Berry phase $\phi_B$ is calculated by the surface integral of the Berry curvature on Fermi surface $S_F$ as shown in Eq. (\ref{Eq:PhaseFactor}).
-In a massive Dirac electron system such a TMI, the peak of the Berry curvature $B^z_{\nu,\sigma}({\bm k})$ decreases \editage{with the increase in} the energy gap $\Delta$, and $B^z_{\nu,\sigma}({\bm k})$ \editage{widens} and spreads in the Brillouin zone as shown in Fig. \ref{Fig:band-berrycurv} (b).
-Therefore, when the spread of $B^z_{\nu,\sigma}({\bm k})$ becomes sufficiently larger than the integral range $S_F$ \editage{with the increase in $\Delta$ due to} $V'$ (see Figs. \ref{Fig:PhaseFactor} (b) and (c)), $\phi_B$ decreases and becomes zero ($|\gamma|$ becomes $0.5$).
+The $V'$-dependence of the absolute value of the Onsager phase factor $|\gamma|$ at $(U, V, T) = (0.5, 0.1, 1\times10^{-4})$ is plotted in Fig. \ref{Fig:PhaseFactor}.
+The value of $|\gamma|$ becomes zero as $V'$ decreases, and increases to $0.5$ when $V'$ is sufficiently large.
+This behavior is consistent with previously reported experimental results \cite{Kawasugi} in which the phase factor changes from $0.5$ to zero as the pressure $P$ decreases, where the $P$-dependence can be considered as the change in $V'$ associated with the change in $P$. $|\gamma|$ does not become zero even when the system is in the interaction-induced QSH \tb{insulating phase} because of the following.
+The Berry phase $\phi_B$ is calculated by the surface integral of the Berry curvature $B^z_{\nu,\sigma}({\bm k})$ on the Fermi surface $S_F$ as shown in Eq. (\ref{Eq:PhaseFactor}).
+In a massive Dirac electron system such as an interaction-induced QSH \tb{insulating phase}, the peak of $B^z_{\nu,\sigma}({\bm k})$ decreases with the increase in the energy gap $\Delta$, and $B^z_{\nu,\sigma}({\bm k})$ widens and spreads in the Brillouin zone as shown in Fig. \ref{Fig:band-berrycurv} (b).
+Therefore, when the spread of $B^z_{\nu,\sigma}({\bm k})$ becomes sufficiently larger than the integral range $S_F$ with the increase in $\Delta$ owing to $V'$ (see Figs. \ref{Fig:PhaseFactor} (b) and (c)), $\phi_B$ decreases and becomes zero ($|\gamma|$ becomes $0.5$).